 How much does it cost to feed 4 chickens a month?

-You will spend roughly $10 to $15 per month to feed four hens, assuming they don’t waste much.
+You will spend roughly $10 to $16 per month to feed four hens, assuming they do not waste much and you use standard layer feed.

 Summary

 Raising chickens is an investment, but it is one that pays you back in delicious eggs and fertilizer for your garden.
-To recap:
+To recap the 2026 numbers:

 Oladepo Babatunde is the founder of ChickenStarter.com.
 He is a backyard chicken keeper and educator who specializes in helping beginners raise healthy flocks, particularly in warm climates.
 His expertise comes from years of hands-on experience building coops, treating common chicken ailments, and solving flock management issues.
 His own happy hens are a testament to his methods, laying 25-30 eggs weekly.